nizpew/local-character-ai/README.md

     -d /character-ai/text-generation-webui/models/pyg-7b-4bit-128-cuda -o cnfig.json files...

+### TODOS
+ -complete debian autoinstaller
+ -fix nvidea only support
+ -fix loading bar average time to finish (its too short rn) -review if textgenerationui is working properly

 ### Usage
 1. Tavern characters to the system
 2. Interact with the AI, which will impersonate the uploaded characters